openid/sharedsignals/openid-caep-event-types-1_0.md

     * not-compliant

 `initiating_entity`
-: OPTIONAL, JSON string: describes the entity that invoked the session revocation
+: OPTIONAL, JSON string: describes the entity that invoked the device compliance change

     Potential options:

-    * `admin`:    an administrator revoked the session
+    * `admin`:    an administrative action invoked the device compliance change
-    * `user`:     the end-user revoked the session
+    * `user`:     the end-user action invoked the device compliance change
-    * `policy`:   a policy evaluation resulted in the session revocation
+    * `policy`:   a policy evaluation resulted in the device compliance change
-    * `system`:   a system or platform assertion resulted in the session revocation
+    * `system`:   a system or platform assertion resulted in the device compliance change

 `reason_admin`
 : OPTIONAL, JSON string: an administrative message for logging and auditing